bsauer/howto/README.rst

 vim :w!!
 ========

-Place the following in you .vimrc file:
+Place the following in your .vimrc file:

 ::

     cmap w!! %!sudo tee > /dev/null %

-Then when you need to male changes to a system file, you can override the read-only permissions by typing :w!!, vim will ask for your sudo password and save your changes.
+Then when you need to make changes to a system file, you can override the read-only permissions by typing ``:w!!``, vim will ask for your sudo password and save your changes.